pandas-dev/pandas/doc/source/developer.rst

     'pandas_version': $VERSION}

-Here, ``<c0>``/``<ci0>`` and so forth are dictionaries containing the metadata for each column.
+Here, ``<c0>``/``<ci0>`` and so forth are dictionaries containing the metadata for each column, *including the index columns*.
 This has JSON form:

 .. code-block:: text